 This vulnerability has been assigned a CVSS score of 10.
 It is trivial to trigger this vulnerability and take complete control over a domain controller.
 Customers are advised to follow the Microsoft advisory for this CVE and have the patch for this vulnerability applied.

 Vehere Network Detection and Response: Protection Against Threat’s Past and Present

-Vehere’s research wing, Dawn Treader, actively researches new vulnerabilities and malware outbreaks in order to improve the detection efficacy of its NDR solution.
+Vehere’s research wing, Moon Treader, actively researches new vulnerabilities and malware outbreaks in order to improve the detection efficacy of its NDR solution.
 Vehere NDR’s Rule Engine is constantly updated to detect threats like the one discussed in this blog.

 In addition to a comprehensive Rule Set that guides the Rule Engine in detecting attacks and behavior anomalies, the NDR’s ML engines are trained to detect behavioral anomalies in customer networks.
 This, combined with a comprehensive set of NDR enhancements to detect lateral movement activity in a network, enables customers to get a holistic view of any violation of their computing assets and deter the progress of the attack.